kurtmckee/pr-pyserial/documentation/pyserial_api.rst

         :return: Bytes read from the port.
         :rtype: bytes

-        Read until an expected sequence is found ('\\n' by default), the size is exceeded or until timeout occurs.
-If a timeout is set it may return fewer characters than requested.
-With no timeout it will block until the requested number of bytes is read.
+        Read until the *expected* sequence is found (``b'\n'`` by default), or *size* bytes have been received, or the read timeout has elapsed.
+        If a timeout is set, it may return fewer characters than requested.
+        With no timeout it will block until the *expected* sequence has been read or *size* bytes have been read.

+        If termination is due to reading the *expected* sequence, that sequence is included at the end of the returned bytes.

         .. versionchanged:: 2.5
             Returns an instance of :class:`bytes` when available (Python 2.6